Can You Eat Brussels Sprouts Raw? From Crispy Salads to Tasty Wraps

 Adding raw Brussels sprouts to your green smoothies and juices can be a fantastic way to incorporate their nutritional benefits into your daily routine.
 While the flavor might be slightly pronounced, the right combinations can create delicious and nutritious beverages.
 Here’s how you can incorporate raw Brussels sprouts into your drinks:

-- Green Power Smoothie: Blend raw Brussels sprouts with spinach, pineapple, banana, and a splash of almond milk for a vibrant green smoothie packed with vitamins, minerals, and fiber.
+• Green Power Smoothie: Make a Green Power Smoothie.
+Blend raw Brussels sprouts and spinach with pineapple, banana, and a splash of almond milk.
+It’s a vibrant green smoothie packed with vitamins, minerals, and fiber.

-- Brussels Sprout and Citrus Juice: Combine raw Brussels sprouts with oranges, grapefruits, and a hint of ginger for a refreshing and invigorating juice bursting with immune-boosting nutrients.
+• Brussels Sprout and Citrus Juice: Combine raw Brussels sprouts with oranges, grapefruits seeds, and a hint of ginger for a refreshing and invigorating juice bursting with immune-boosting nutrients.

 Experiment with different combinations of fruits and vegetables to find the flavors that you enjoy the most.
-Raw Brussels sprouts add a unique and nutritious element to your drinks, providing an extra dose of vitamins, minerals, and antioxidants.
+Raw Brussels sprouts add a unique and nutritious element to your drinks.
+They provide an extra dose of vitamins, minerals, and antioxidants.

 5. Raw Brussels Sprouts as Wraps